Santa Barbara Education Foundation Summer School

 - A $25 fee will be charged for returned checks.

 WITHDRAWALS/REFUNDS: If for any reason SBEF cannot place you in a class, your tuition will be refunded in full.
-If you choose to withdraw for any reason, your tuition, minus the $50 registration fee, will be returned, providing the request is made prior to May 19th, 2017.
+If you choose to withdraw for any reason, your tuition, minus the $50 registration fee, will be returned, providing the request is made prior to May 25th, 2018.
 Requests may be made via e-mail to Katie@SantaBarbaraEducation.org.
 Telephone call refund requests will NOT be accepted.
 Students dismissed for disciplinary action will forfeit tuition.
+Deadline to sign up for class is Friday June 1, 2018.

 ELIGIBILITY: Residence in the Santa Barbara Unified School District is not required for participation, however, prior to enrollment non-SBUSD students should check with their schools to ensure that credit earned for the course work will be accepted.
 Students must also meet any prerequisites noted in the course list in order to register for the class.